meerk40t/meerk40t/.github/CONTRIBUTING.md

 ## Pull Requests

-Code improvements and language improvements need to be submitted as Push Requests.
+Code improvements and language improvements need to be submitted as Pull Requests.
-Usually you will need to fork the
+Usually you will need to:

+1. On Github, fork the
 [MeerK40t/MeerK40t repo](/meerk40t/meerk40t),
-then use Git to clone your fork to your computer, create a new Git branch for your changes, code and test your changes, use Git to push them up to Github, and then create a Github Push Request.
+2. Use Git to clone your fork to your computer
+3. Create a new Git branch for your changes
+4. Code and test your changes
+5. Use Git to push them up to Github; and
+6. Create a Github Push Request.

 If you are not a Git expert (and how many of us are?), you may want to install Github Desktop to make this easy for you.